webhintio/hint/packages/hint-no-broken-links/README.md

 }
 ```

-By default, this hint will use the http method `GET` to request
+By default, this hint will use the HTTP `GET` method to request
-the urls.
+the URLs.

 ### Examples that **trigger** the hint